Designaroni/designaroni/_posts/2015-11-23-basic-jekyll-markdown-and-syntax.markdown

 </pre>

 #### Extra Protip!
-> In order to write the code and raw tags above the leading less that characters and need to be written as html entities
+> In order to write the code and raw tags above the leading less than character needs to be written as an html entity

 {% highlight html %}
 <pre>